FreeRADIUS/freeradius-server/raddb/README.rst

 Connection timeouts
 -------------------

-In versions <= v3.0.x the config items for configuring connection timeouts were either confusingly named, or completely absent in the case of many contributed modules.
+In v2.2 and earlier, the config items for configuring connection timeouts were either confusingly named, or completely absent in the case of many contributed modules.